-- I have read the Participant Information Sheet, or have had it read to me in a language I understand, and I fully comprehend what it says. - I have been given sufficient time to consider whether or not to participate in this study. - I have had the opportunity to use a legal representative, whanau/ family support or a friend to help me ask questions and understand the study. - I am satisfied with the answers I have been given regarding the study and I have a copy of this consent form and information sheet. - I understand that taking part in this study is voluntary (my choice) and that I may withdraw from the study at any time without this affecting my medical care. - I consent to the research staff collecting and processing my information, including information about my health (including information collected from my GP and other Health Providers). - If I decide to withdraw from the study, I agree that the information collected about me up to the point when I withdraw may continue to be processed. - I understand that there may be risks associated with the study medication in the event of myself or my partner becoming pregnant.
-I undertake to inform my partner of the risks and to take responsibility for the prevention of pregnancy. - I agree to the usage of an external App called "eCOA" to record any symptoms, swabbing or new lesions. - I agree to my tissue samples being sent overseas, and I am aware that these samples will be disposed of using established guidelines for discarding biohazard waste. - I agree to an approved auditor appointed by the New Zealand Health and Disability Ethic Committees, or any relevant regulatory authority or their approved representative reviewing my relevant medical records for the sole purpose of checking the accuracy of the information recorded for the study. - I understand that my participation in this study is confidential and that no material, which could identify me personally, will be used in any reports on this study. - I understand the compensation provisions in case of injury during the study. - I know who to contact if I have any questions about the study in general. - I understand my responsibilities as a study participant. - I understand that I will receive a summary of the study results and if I do not wish to receive this, I will inform site staff. - I consent to my GP or current provider being informed about my participation in the study and of any significant abnormal results obtained during the study.
+- I have read the Participant Information Sheet, or have had it read to me in a language I understand, and I fully comprehend what it says. - I have been given sufficient time to consider whether or not to participate in this study. - I have had the opportunity to use a legal representative, whanau/ family support or a friend to help me ask questions and understand the study. - I am satisfied with the answers I have been given regarding the study and I have a copy of this consent form and information sheet. - I understand that taking part in this study is voluntary (my choice) and that I may withdraw from the study at any time without this affecting my medical care. - I consent to the research staff collecting and processing my information, including information about my health (including information collected from my GP and other Health Providers). - If I decide to withdraw from the study, I agree that the information collected about me up to the point when I withdraw may continue to be processed. - I understand that there may be risks associated with the medication in the event of myself or my partner becoming pregnant.
+I undertake to inform my partner of the risks and to take responsibility for the prevention of pregnancy.

+- I agree to my tissue samples being sent overseas, and I am aware that these samples will be disposed of using established guidelines for discarding biohazard waste. - I agree to an approved parties including Sponsor or CRO representatives for monitoring and auditing, auditor appointed by the New Zealand Health and Disability Ethic Committees, or any relevant regulatory authority or their approved representative reviewing my relevant medical records for the sole purpose of checking the accuracy of the information recorded for the study. - I understand that my participation in this study is confidential and that no material, which could identify me personally, will be used in any reports on this study. - I understand the compensation provisions in case of injury during the study. - I know who to contact if I have any questions about the study in general. - I understand my responsibilities as a study participant. - I understand I will need to complete anogenital swabs at home, and bring these samples in on indicated study days. - I understand that part of my study participation will include sensitive anogenital examinations. - I understand that I will receive a summary of the study results and if I do not wish to receive this, I will inform site staff. - I consent to my GP or current provider being informed about my participation in the study and of any significant abnormal results obtained during the study.

-Statement by Participant hereby consent to take part in this study.
+Statement by Participant I hereby consent to take part in this study.
 I understand that I will receive a signed copy of this consent form for my records.

 (full name)

 (signature)

-/ / / (Date DD/MMM/YYYY) Time:::
+/ / / (Date DD/MM IM/YYYY)

-vestigator/designee) I have discussed this study with the above-named participant.
-The inderstand the information provided about the study.
+Statement by Consenter (Investigator/designee) I have discussed this study with the above- named participant.
+The participant appeared to fully understand the information provided about the

-(full name)
+study. (full name)

 (signature)

 (project role)

-/ / / (Date DD/MMM/YYYY) Time:: : :
+// (Date DD/MMM/YYYY)